CosmOS-Creators/docs/sites/contact.rst

-You can find us also on linked in:
+You can find us also on LinkedIn:

 `Pavol Kostolansky <https://www.linkedin.com/in/pavolkostolansky>`_